Johnny Kashmere

 John Kashmer (born November 6, 1978), better known by the ring name Johnny Kashmere, is an American professional wrestler.
 Kashmere has competed in Ring of Honor, Combat Zone Wrestling, Assault Championship Wrestling, and NWA New Jersey, and in Japan, Central America, Europe and Alaska.
 For much of his early career, he wrestled as one-half of The Backseat Boyz alongside Trent Acid.

+Kashmere currently promotes and co-owns Super Powers of Wrestling (SPO), he also manages the new BackSeat Boyz tag-team of JP Grayson and Tommy Grayson.

 Professional wrestling career

-In the late 1990s, Kashmere joined the CZW Wrestling Academy, where he was being trained by The Pitbulls, Gary Wolfe, and the late Anthony Durante.
+In the late 1990s, Kashmere joined the GWA Animal House, where he was being trained by The Pitbulls, Gary Wolfe, and the late Anthony Durante.
 After graduating, Kashmere joined the CZW main roster and started teaming with Trent Acid as The Backseat Boyz, a play on the American vocal group, The Backstreet Boys.
 Together they would go on to win multiple tag team championships on the independent scene, including three reigns with the CZW World Tag Team Championship, and one reign with the ROH World Tag Team Championship.
 Kashmere has also once also held the CZW World Tag Team championship with Robbie Mireno, and once with Justice Pain.

-The Backseat Boyz were put together by NWA New Jersey writer Don "Donnie B." Gucci, the twin brother of ECW original "Nova" Mike Bucci.
+The Backseat Boyz were put together by NWA New Jersey writer Don "Donnie B." Bucci, the twin brother of ECW original "Nova" Mike Bucci.
 Donnie B. also became their manager on the road and in NWA.
 Under Donnie's tutelage, Acid and Kashmere were hired by ECW to start in April, but ECW went out of business in February so they never debuted on ECW TV.

-After leaving Ring of Honor and CZW in 2003, Kashmere began promoting Pro Wrestling Unplugged in Philadelphia and successfully ran over a hundred events in the Philly area.
+After leaving Ring of Honor and CZW in 2004, Kashmere began promoting Pro Wrestling Unplugged in Philadelphia and successfully ran over a hundred events in the Philly area.
 Many of those events were at the former ECW arena in Philadelphia.

 When in June 2010, his longtime tag team partner Trent Acid died, Kashmere organized a tribute show in his honor.
 A month later, on July 10, 2010, Kashmere ran "The Acid Fest" at the former ECW Arena as a benefit event to assist in paying for Trent's burial services.
 In the main event, Johnny Kashmere (with Matt Walsh and Donnie B.) defeated Devon Moore (with Annie Social) in a singles match.